Fatal Motorway Accidents Have Dipped Say DfT

 According to the figures, there has been a fall of 42% since 2005-2009.
 It also came to light in the report that there were more fatalities on the road in rural and out of town areas than on motorways and this was in spite of a 0.4% increase in traffic between 2012 and 2013.

-The total number of road deaths were the lowest on record and is a figure which is down two percent from 2012.
-Almost half of accidents (46%) involved people in cars; nearly 20% were motorcycle accidents (an increase of 1% since 2006) and 23% were pedestrian accidents.
+The total number of road deaths was the lowest on record and is a figure which is down two per cent from 2012.
+Almost half of the accidents (46%) involved people in cars; nearly 20% were motorcycle accidents (an increase of 1% since 2006) and 23% were pedestrian accidents.